FAQs

 Key Points:

-How is access and sharing managed across workspaces and workbooks?
+How is access and sharing managed across workspace?

 Workspaces support role-based sharing: